wolfoxonly/usdkhan/INSTALL.md

-Building BitGold
+Building usdkhan
 ================

-See doc/build-*.md for instructions on building the various elements of the BitGold Core reference implementation of BitGold.
+See doc/build-*.md for instructions on building the various elements of the usdkhan Core reference implementation of usdkhan.